phantomaton-ai/automason/README.md

 ## Overview 🌟

-Automason serves as a spectral conduit for manipulating project artifacts, drawing upon the eldritch powers of the Phantomaton ecosystem.
+Automason serves as a spectral conduit for manipulating project artifacts, drawing upon the eldritch powers of the [Phantomaton Projects](https://github.com/phantomaton-ai/phantomaton-projects) repository.
 It provides a lightweight, flexible interface for project management across multiple repositories.

 ## Commands 📜